MacLeod of Raasay

-Clan MacLeod of Raasay, commonly known as Clan MacLeod of Raasay, is a Highland Scottish clan, which at its height held extensive lands on the Isle of Raasay and west coast of Scotland.
-From the 14th century up until the beginning of the 17th century there were two branches of Macleods: the MacLeods of Dunvegan and Harris (Clan MacLeod); and the Macleods of Lewis.
-In Gaelic the Macleods of Lewis were known as Sìol Thorcaill ("Seed of Torquil"), and the MacLeods of Dunvegan and Harris were known as Sìol Thormoid ("Seed of Tormod").
+The MacLeods of Raasay are a minor Scottish noble family and branch of Clan MacLeod of Lewis.
+At their height they held extensive lands on the Isle of Raasay.
+In Gaelic the MacLeods of Lewis were known as Sìol Thorcaill ("Seed of Torquil").
+The Chiefship of Clan MacLeod of Lewis (also known as Clan MacLeod of the Lewes) passed to the Raasay branch in the 20th century.

-The traditional progenitor of the MacLeods was Leod, whom tradition made a son of Olaf the Black, King of Mann and the Isles.
-Tradition gave Leod two sons, Tormod - progenitor of the Macleods of Harris and Dunvegan (Sìol Thormoid); and Torquil - progenitor of the Macleods of Lewis (Sìol Thorcaill).
-In the 16th and early 17th centuries the chiefly line of the Clan Macleod of The Lewes was nearly extinguished by the bloodthirsty and power-hungry chief "Old Rory" his various offspring.
-This feuding directly led to the fall of the clan, and loss of its lands to the Clan Mackenzie.
-One line of the 16th century chiefly family, the Macleods of Raasay, survived and prospered on their lands for centuries thereafter.
-The current Chief the Macleods of Raasay is Roderick John Macleod, the 18th Chief who resides in Tasmania.
-He is the fifth Chief to have lived in Tasmania.

-Today the Clan MacLeod of Raasay, The Lewes and Clan Macleod are represented by "Associated Clan MacLeod Societies", and the chiefs of the three clans.
+Today, Clan MacLeod, Clan MacLeod of the Lewes, and the MacLeods of Raasay, are all represented by "Associated Clan MacLeod Societies", and the chiefs of the three clans.
 The association is made up of ten national societies across the world including: Australia, Canada, England, France, Germany, New Zealand, Scotland, South Africa, United States of America, and Switzerland.

-Traditional Origins
+Origins

 Olaf the Black

-Today the official clan tradition is that the Macleods descend from Leod, born around 1200.
-Traditionally, from Leod's son Tormod the Macleods of Harris and Dunvegan claim descent, and through Leod's other son Torquil Macleods of Lewis claim descent.
-The earliest evidence of this traditional descent from Olaf the Black may only date as far back as the 17th century, from the era of Iain Mor MacLeod (chief of Clan Macleod 1626–1649) who was styled "John McOlaus of Dunvegane" in a document dated 1630.
-Also, his son Iain Breac (chief of Clan Macleod 1664–1693) is thought to have been the first Macleod to incorporate the coat of arms of the Kings of Mann into his own coat of arms, because the "Macleods imagined themselves descended from King Olaf of Man".
+Today the official clan tradition is that the MacLeods descend from Leod, born around 1200.
+Traditionally, from Leod's son Tormod the MacLeods of Harris and Dunvegan claim descent, and through Leod's other son Torquil MacLeods of Lewis claim descent.
+The earliest evidence of this traditional descent from Olaf the Black may only date as far back as the 17th century, from the era of Iain Mor MacLeod (chief of Clan MacLeod 1626–1649) who was styled "John McOlaus of Dunvegane" in a document dated 1630.
+Also, his son Iain Breac (chief of Clan MacLeod 1664–1693) is thought to have been the first MacLeod to incorporate the coat of arms of the Kings of Mann into his own coat of arms, because the "MacLeods imagined themselves descended from King Olaf of Man".